 Legislator Documents: A state legislator’s communications with the American Legislative Exchange Council think tank should be made public under the Texas Public Information Act, the FOI Foundation urged in a brief filed with the Attorney General’s Office in August 2013.
 The foundation supported the position of the Center for Media and Democracy, which sought the records.
 Rep. Stephanie Klick, R-Fort Worth, and ALEC asked that the documents be kept out of public view.
 The attorney general’s office ruled in September 2013 that the records must be released.

-Economic development and public funds: The Freedom of Information Foundation of Texas filed a brief with the Texas Supreme Court arguing that the Greater Houston Partnership is a governmental body, and as such is subject to disclosures under the Texas Public Information Act.
-The brief was filed in response to an appeal filed by the partnership against the attorney general’s office.
-The FOI Foundation of Texas argued that the partnership, which performs economic development duties, is supported in part by public funds for the performance of traditional government services.
-The Texas Supreme Court has not yet ruled on the case.
+Economic development non-profit and public funds: The Freedom of Information Foundation of Texas filed an amicus brief with the Texas Supreme Court arguing that the non-profit Greater Houston Partnership is a governmental body, and as such is subject to disclosures under the Texas Public Information Act.
+The brief was in response to an appeal filed by the partnership against the attorney general’s office.
+The FOI Foundation of Texas argued that the partnership, which performs economic development duties for the city of Houston, is supported in part by public funds for the performance of traditional government services.
+However, in a 6-3 opinion the Texas Supreme Court ruled in June 2015 that GHP does not have to open its financial books to public inspection.
+The court said that the Public Information Act’s requirement that an entity be “supported” by public funds really meant that it must be “sustained” by public funds to be a governmental body.